 The diagram below shows all positions of the A minor pentatonic scale connected across the entire fretboard.

 Notice the overlap in each scale position where it connects to the positions above and below.
-Refer back to the position by position breakdown diagrams to see the note patterns more clearly.
+The diagram below shows more clearly how the positions are interconnected.

 From the fretboard diagrams above, you can see that the notes of the A minor pentatonic scale exist all over the fretboard and form distinct patterns, or positions.